Domperidone: Elimination

 Domperidone is eliminated 31% in urine and 66% in feces.
 The proportion of domperidone excreted unchanged is small (10% in feces and 1% in urine).
 The elimination half-life of domperidone is about 7 to 9 hours in healthy individuals.
-However, the elimination half-life of domperidone can be prolonged to 20 hours in people with several renal dysfunction.
+However, the elimination half-life of domperidone can be prolonged to 20 hours in people with severe renal dysfunction.

 Chemistry

-Domperidone is a benzimidazole derivative and is structurally related to butyrophenone neuroleptics like haloperidol.
+Domperidone is a derivative of benzimidazolinone.
+It is structurally related to butyrophenone neuroleptics like haloperidol.

 History

 Domperidone was synthesized at Janssen Pharmaceutica in 1974 following their research on antipsychotic drugs.
-Janssen pharmacologists discovered that some of antipsychotic drugs had a significant effect on dopamine receptors in the central chemoreceptor trigger zone that regulated vomiting, and started searching for a dopamine antagonist that would not pass the blood–brain barrier, thereby being free of the extrapyramidal side effects that were associated with drugs of this type.
+Janssen pharmacologists discovered that some antipsychotic drugs had a significant effect on dopamine receptors in the central chemoreceptor trigger zone that regulated vomiting, and started searching for a dopamine antagonist that would not pass the blood–brain barrier, thereby being free of the extrapyramidal side effects that were associated with drugs of this type.
 This led to the discovery of domperidone as a strong antiemetic with minimal central effects.
 Domperidone was patented in the United States in 1978, with the patent filed in 1976.
 In 1979, domperidone was first marketed, under the brand name Motilium, in Switzerland and West Germany.
 Domperidone was subsequently introduced in the forms of orally disintegrating tablets (based on Zydis technology) in 1999.
-Janssen Pharmaceutical has brought domperidone before the United States Federal Drug Administration (FDA) several times, including in the 1990s, but it has not been approved.

-In April 2014, the Co-ordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh) published official press-release suggesting to restrict the use of domperidone-containing medicines.
-It also approved earlier published suggestions by Pharmacovigilance Risk Assessment Committee (PRAC) to use domperidone only for treating nausea and vomiting and reduce maximum daily dosage to 10 mg.
+In April 2014, the Coordination Group for Mutual Recognition and Decentralised Procedures – Human (CMDh) published an official press release suggesting restricting the use of domperidone-containing medicines.
+It also approved earlier published suggestions by Pharmacovigilance Risk Assessment Committee (PRAC) to use domperidone only for treating nausea and vomiting and reduce maximum daily dosage to 10mg.